coder/enterprise-images/README.md

 to resolve this.
 - Resizing the application window too quickly can cause it to enter into an unexpected state.
 Please resize slowly to ensure things work as expected.
+- GTK based applications are not registering keyboard input successfully.
+We recommend using non GTK based IDEs until we can resolve this issue.